cambs-repeaters/cambridgerepeaters.net/_repeaters/mb7um.md

 access:
 status: Operational
 ---
-MB7UM is a 2m APRS digipeater and iGate
+MB7UM is a 2m APRS digipeater and iGate, located near Madingley, west of Cambridge.